PrashantCDS/Bank-GoodCredit/README.md

 # Bank-GoodCredit
 Bank GoodCredit wants to predict cred score for current credit card customers.
 The cred score will denote a customer’s credit worthiness and help the bank in reducing credit default risk.
+In bank Goodcredit, banks consider and evaluate every loan application based on merits.
+They check the creditworthiness of every individual or entity to determine the level of risk that they subject themself by lending to an entity or individual.Clients with a high level of risk are less desirable since they present with a high likelihood of defaulting on their loan obligations.
+Low-risk clients are more likely to get their loan applications approved since the lender considers them creditworthy.